 future cycles with greater confidence.
 Most of these apps are free, and many

 have community forums where you can talk to other women who are hoping to

-this reason, some women use apps in combination with ovulation kits.
+reason, some women use apps in combination with ovulation kits.

 Despite an influx of slick new apps, many reviewers say they're sticking

 with the tried-and-true Fertility Friend, which claims to have helped